caelcs/quarkus-template/README.md

 - ✅ Dependencies update detection
 - ✅ Use github actions for CI at pull request, main and release branches
 - ✅ Attached native binary to the release on github
-- ✅ Published docker images to GHCR
+- ✅ Published docker images to DockerHub

 In terms of testing: